thearn/github-auto-tools/README.md

 - `clonerepos [username] [directory]` clones all github repos from github user `username` into directory `directory`.
 If no directory is given, the repos are cloned into the current working directory.
+If a subdirectory already exists that matches the name of a repo, that repo is skipped.

 - `clonegists [username] [directory]` clones all github gists from github user `username` into directory `directory`.
 The directories are named according to the first file in a gist.
 If no directory is given, the repos are cloned into the current working directory.
+If a subdirectory already exists that matches the name of a gist, that gist is skipped.

 - `cloneall [username] [repo directory] [gists directory]` clones all github repos and gists from github user `username` into directories `repo directory` and `gists directory`, respectively.
 If no directories are given, all repos and gists are cloned into the current working directory.
+If a subdirectory already exists that matches the name of a repo or gist, that repo or gist is skipped.

 # Empty repo behavior:
 When an empty repo is cloned using either the `clonerepos` or `cloneall` script,